PowerDNS/pdns/docs/markdown/recursor/upgrading.md

 Before upgrading, it is advised to read the [changelog](../changelog.md).
 When upgrading several versions, please read **all** notes applying to the upgrade.

+# 4.0.5 to 4.0.6

+One default was changed:

+ - [`use-incoming-edns-subnet`](settings.md#use-incoming-edns-subnet) defaults to off, was on before

 # 4.0.3 to 4.0.4
 One setting has been added to limit the risk of overflowing the stack: